sakshamian/cp-graph-visualiser/README.md

 # Graph Visualizer - VS Code Extension

 A powerful Visual Studio Code extension designed for competitive programmers to visualize and test graph problems.
-Transform your nodes and edges input into beautiful, interactive graph visualizations with zero-indexed adjacency representation.
+Transform your nodes and edges input into beautiful, interactive graph visualizations with 0-indexed adjacency representation.
+No need of switching to external websites or drawing on paper while coding graph problems.

 ## 🌟 Features